khalidcodes1/nxt_gen/README.md

 + ### HTML
   #### Home Page
     - No errors or warnings were found when passing through the official W3C validator.
-  #### Home Page
-    - No errors or warnings were found when passing through the official W3C validator.

     ![Home Page HTML Validator](documentation/w3_validator_index.png)